 Shared Pools: Shared pools are those located on properties with multiple dwellings, and the pool is intended to be used by multiple households.
 This includes pools in apartment complexes, hotels, resorts, and similar properties where more than one household has access to the pool.

 Maximum Court Penalty: If the matter is taken to court, a pool owner who does not meet the pool safety standards can face a maximum penalty of up to $19,437.
 This is determined by the court, and the actual penalty may vary based on the circumstances and the court's decision.
+The price on the swimming pool safety certificate is great compared to the fine you could receive.

 Yes and No. In Queensland, spa pools and portable pools are subject to specific pool safety requirements.
 The requirements for spa pools and portable pools may differ from those for in-ground or permanent pools.
 Here are the key distinctions: